Mohit-Kucheriya/Web_Development/GITHUB/notes.md

     b.
 Now to retrieve back or to go back from where we left off, we use git checkout main.

     c. git reflog - reflects you back onto where you were previously.
 It just moves your head back to where you were.

+11. git rebase -
+    a.
+Its a command that lets you change the commit history of your branch.

+    b.
+NOTE - If you are on the main branch or the master branch, this command is not meant to be used.

+    c.
+This command is usually meant to be run from the side branch that we are.

+12. Commands related to github -
+    a. git remote -v - shows the remote repositories.

+    b. git remote add origin <url> - adds a remote repository.

+    c. git remote rename <old-name> <new-name> - renames a remote repository.

+    d. git remote rm <name> - removes a remote repository.

+    e. git push <remote> <branch> - pushes the changes to the remote repository. i.e. origin main.

+    f. git push -u origin main -
+    -u setup an upstream that allows you to run future commands without specifying the remote branch.

+    g. git push -
+    It pushes the code directly to github.

+    f. git clone <url> - clones the repository.

+    g. git fetch -
+    git fetch brings in remote changes, but it doesn’t change your local files until you decide to merge them.

+    h. git pull - git fetch and git merge.